DoozyDoz/Coroutines/README.md

 - Whenever your coroutine returns a result use `async{}`
 - Use `lifecycleScope` in case you want the coroutine to run as long as its activity.
 - Dont handle exeptions in coroutines like you do for non coroutine code, use `CoroutineExceptionHandler{_,throwable-> log(..)}` instead
+- In a `SupervisorScope()` when one child coroutines fail the other coroutines continue as opposed to a `coroutineScope()` when if one fails the whole scope stops